abdulrahman-riyad/Co-Learn/diagrams-and-docs/mvp-documentation.md

 ## 1. Project Overview

 ### 1.1 Purpose
-Co-Learn is a production-grade learning management system designed specifically for Egyptian high school students (Thanaweya Amma), combining Google Classroom functionality with advanced AI-powered grading and personalized feedback systems.
+Co-Learn is a learning management system with an advanced AI-powered (assignment, quizes, papers, etc) grading and personalized feedback systems.
+Many more AI-powered features to be added soon.

 ### 1.2 Scope
 This MVP includes: